The Best SQLite Editor is the One in Your Editor

 BLOB

-s with the 'Edit in VS Code' feature and the Hex Editor extension will write incorrect results back to the db.
+s with the 'Edit in VS Code' feature and the Hex Editor extension will write incorrect results back to the database.

 v25.8.1 Preview